Signs It’s Time to Give Up on Your Dream of Being a Writer

 If you’re determined not to give up on your dream of writing for a living, read 4 Signs You Need to Reevaluate Your Writing or Publication Goals.
 But if you’re seriously struggling to make your dreams come true, then you might find these “signs it’s time to give up” interesting…

-Signs It’s Time to Give Up on Your Dream of Being a Writer
+11 Signs It’s Time to Give Up on Your Dream of Getting Published

 Aspiring writers – or successful freelance writers who are ready to move on – know it’s time to pursue different goals when they: